-SpecialtyCare is an industry leader in deep brain stimulation, an established practice for treating movement disorders.
-We participate in more than 800 procedures every year, providing expertise to our partners in microelectrode recording and stimulation mapping techniques.
-Our neurophysiologists receive the best in training through our DBS program and through hands-on experience at some of the most respected DBS centers and top-tier DBS hospitals.
+SpecialtyCare is an industry leader in deep brain stimulation, an established therapy used to treat movement disorders.
+Our DBS team guides the placement of more than 1,400 DBS leads every year, providing expertise to our partners in microelectrode recording and stimulation mapping techniques.
+Our neurophysiologists receive the most comprehensive training in the industry and gain hands-on experience at some of the most respected DBS centers in the country.

 What is Deep Brain Stimulation or DBS?

 Deep brain stimulation is a therapy that uses permanently implanted electrodes to deliver focused electrical impulses to brain areas with abnormal activity.
 DBS is most commonly used to treat movement disorders such as Parkinson’s disease, Essential Tremor, and Dystonia, but has also been approved for the treatment of obsessive-compulsive disorder and epilepsy in certain patients.
 DBS is typically used for patients whose symptoms have not responded well to medications or for those whose medications no longer adequately control their symptoms.

 Visit our YouTube page to learn more about our service lines and how SpecialtyCare associates play a critical role in 1,100 hospitals across the county.
 You’ll find interviews with leaders and data experts in perfusion, IONM, surgical services, and sterile processing.

 On the day of surgery, the patient is fitted with a specialized frame used to place a DBS lead with high precision into brain areas identified in MRI scans.
 Local anesthesia is used to numb the scalp, a small hole is made in the skull, and thin recording wires called microelectrodes are passed into the brain to map the intended brain target in high resolution.
 This step is commonly referred to as microelectrode recording (MER).